psychemedia/island-storynotes/demeter-persephone-homeric-hymn.md

 Rather than acting as the Goddess of Harvest, she became as if a Goddess of Death.

-And that is the of Doso's tale, although it is just part of Demeter's.
+And that is the end of Doso's tale, although it is just part of Demeter's.

 ## Part II — Descent and Search